OscarAbraham/UITKEditorAid/README.md

 # UITK Editor Aid
 Elements and scripts that help in making Unity editors with UIToolkit.<br/>

-[UIToolkit](https://docs.unity3d.com/Manual/UIElements.html)(UITK) allows for interfaces that are more dynamicand more performant than [IMGUI](https://docs.unity3d.com/Manual/GUIScriptingGuide.html).
+[UIToolkit](https://docs.unity3d.com/Manual/UIElements.html) (UITK) allows for interfaces that are more dynamic and performant than [IMGUI](https://docs.unity3d.com/Manual/GUIScriptingGuide.html).
 Its web-like API makes creating complex Editor UI (i.e. node graphs) a lot easier.

-Yet, its editor related API is currently lacking the features needed to make using it straight forward.
-This issue can be avoided a little by using IMGUI inside UITK, but projects can easily get too limited and unwieldy, and performance drops quickly when there are multiple IMGUI containers.
+There's a problem, though: the editor part of UITK currently lacks some of the IMGUI features required for easily creating anything more than basic stuff.
+This issue can be avoided a little by using IMGUI containers inside UITK, but projects can easily get too limited and unwieldy, and performance drops quickly when there are multiple instances of them.

 This package contains some of the stuff I use to solve the problem with a pure UIToolkit approach.
 <br/><br/>

 ## How to install
-Currently, you can either download this package directly to your Assets folder, or you you can use the Package Manager.
+You can either download this package directly to your project's Assets folder, or you can use the Package Manager.
 Installing with the __Package Manager__ is very easy:
 1. In Unity, go to __Window > Package Manager__.
 2. Click the __➕▾__ in the top left and choose __Add Package from git URL__